-This Nikon Buckmasters II 3-9x40mm BDC is in our top list of best scope under the 200 price tag.
-Only because pricing under $150, this riflescope offers some of the great features that other of his rivals can’t.
+This Nikon Buckmasters II 3-9x40mm BDC is in our top list of best scopes under the 200 price tag.
+Only because pricing is under $150, this riflescope offers some of the great features that other of its rivals can’t.

 One of the best things about this scope is that it comes with a 100-yard parallax setting, which eliminates parallax for precise shooting.

 - Has a waterproof and fog-proof construction

 - Can maintain consistent eye relief even with heavy cartridges

 - Comes with a variable magnification that offers a generous field of view

 - Some people have complained about the turrets not being of sound quality

 - 3-9X magnification